gkapfham/www.gregorykapfhammer-old.com/biography.md

 educational [software]({{site.baseurl}}software/) tools that effectively support tasks such as project assessment and team formation.

-As an experimental computer scientist, Gregory Kapfhammer conducts [research]({{site.baseurl}}research/) in areas such as software engineering and software testing.
+Working as an experimental computer scientist, Gregory Kapfhammer conducts [research]({{site.baseurl}}research/) in areas such as software engineering and software testing.
 In collaboration with a diverse and skilled group of students and colleagues, Kapfhammer pursues research that results in award-winning and